tokamakjs/tokamakjs/README.md

 ## Getting Started

-The easiest way to get started with *TokamakJS* is to simply install it's CLI using:
+The easiest way to get started with *TokamakJS* is to simply install its CLI using:

 ```bash
 $ npm i -g @tokamakjs/cli